jpjpjp/webex-jira-notifier/README.md

 - [ ] As a Jira administrator configure Jira to set up a webhook that will fire whenever an Issue is created, updated or deleted.
 The url will be the URL where your ngrok server is running (during development), or the url where your app ins running in production, with appended with '/jira'.
 For example: http://myserver.ngrok.io/jira

-- [ ] Create a Cisco Spark Bot (save the email address and API key): https://developer.ciscospark.com/add-bot.html
+- [ ] Create a Webex Teams Bot (save the email address and API key): https://developer.ciscospark.com/add-bot.html

 - [ ] Create or use an existing Mongo Altas DB account and create a Database to save each users setting information in.